 Sub Pop Records: The Label That Defined A New Generation of Music

-In the early 2000s, while exploring and developing my musical tastes, sites like Napster and LimeWire emerged as part of everyday life, I furiously downloaded new song after song from unfamiliar artist after artist.
-I remember feeling genuinely concerned that the greatest unknown songs from the greatest unknown musicians might always be just out of reach.
-It wouldn’t occur to me until later to explore record labels and discover music that way.
-The internet was still fairly unformed, we weren’t browsing the web like today.
-Even if browsing the web for labels had crossed my mind (which it didn’t) most labels wouldn’t yet have websites.
-I might be able to find snippets or blurbs about the labels, but nothing from the label itself—nothing at all like what we expect today.
+In the early 2000s, I devoted countless hours to exploring and refining my musical tastes.
+Sites like Napster and LimeWire became part of everyday life.
+I downloaded songs after song from unfamiliar artists, after unfamiliar artists, driven by a quiet panic that the greatest unknown songs from the greatest unknown musicians might always be just out of reach.
+It hadn’t yet occurred to me to explore music through record labels.
+The internet was still shapeless; there was no streaming, no curated playlists, and no archives.
+Even though I’d thought to browse for labels, most didn’t have websites.
+At best, I’d find a few scattered blurbs; nothing like what we expect today.

 Back to blog